WhatsApp Business Platform (API) – Everything You Need to Know

 The WhatsApp Business API’s secure setup enables companies to use WhatsApp in their customer communication.
 Messages are end-to-end encrypted, which means WhatsApp or other third-party providers can’t read them – making this solution more secure than a conventional email.

 When you’re working with a provider such as Userlike, all data will be hosted in data centers in Germany.
 This guarantees a GDPR-compliant setup for your customer communication via WhatsApp.

-6How to get access to the WhatsApp Business API
+How to get access to the WhatsApp Business Platform

-As the world's most popular messenger app and end-to-end encryption, WhatsApp is poised to become the most powerful channel for customer communication as well.
+As the world's most popular messenger app and with end-to-end encryption, WhatsApp is poised to become the most powerful channel for customer communication as well.

 But there’s a lot at stake for WhatsApp.
 If they open their platform too freely for business use, the app might just turn into the next crowded inbox, frustrating users who’d then switch to an alternative.

-Who can use WhatsApp Business
+Who can use WhatsApp Business?

 Get started in three steps